keikreutler/ourmachine/src/documents/posts/catching-junk-with-nets.html.md

 These attendants have gone through many changes, what the Telecommunications Industry might call revolutions.

 In early satellite technology, there was a fundamental question: whether these objects would be #passivereflectors or #activerepeaters.
 The latter was deemed untenable, for its need to have a long-term power source to send radio waves back to earth, and the first design was chosen.
-As passive reflectors, these objects' first instantiation evolved into uniformly reflective aluminum-coated spheres; they wouldn't require a special alignment in orbit to relay waves bounced off their surfaces.[ ^1]
+As passive reflectors, these objects' first instantiation evolved into uniformly reflective aluminum-coated spheres; they wouldn't require a special alignment in orbit to relay waves bounced off their surfaces.<sup><a href="#1">1</a></sup>

 There is a narrative to untangle as to how these projects began and still continue - an intertwined love story of handshakes, boardrooms, unfair labor, and men wanting eyes that were big enough to see the whole world, which joined common resources between the military, government, and private sectors – stories of how the developer of the V-2 missile in Nazi Germany became the lead engineer on the first *successful* American satellite launch, how the International Geophysical Year 1957-1958 implicitly decided altitudes beyond the ionosphere were extranational, and how titles and nomenclatures circulate through an eco-system of immense budgets: Countermeasures Branch, Jet Propulsion Laboratory, Communication Moon Relay, Project Echo, Project Gemini, Operation Crossroads, Corona.